mnncorrect

 Template Parameters

-Index_Integer type for the observation index.
+Index_Integer type of the observation index.

-Float_Floating-point type for the input/output data.
+Float_Floating-point type of the input/output data.

 Matrix_Class of the input data matrix for the neighbor search.
 This should satisfy the knncolle::Matrix interface.
 Alternatively, it may be a knncolle::SimpleMatrix.